robinmordasiewicz/presentation/README.md

 ![F5 Distributed Cloud Bot Defense Create Bot Policy](./images/create-policy.png)

 It's a best practice to enable Bot Defense on sensitive URL's such as a login form, but you can use regex to identify patterns in sensitive URLs

 3. Bot Defense Reporting

 ![F5 Distributed Cloud Bot Defense Create Bot Policy](./images/bot-defense-reporting.png)

-After everything is configured, you will want to launch attacks using a testing tool such as Selenium, and then view the analytics in the F5 Distributed Cloud portal.
+After applying the Bot Policy, launch a simulated attack using a testing tool such as Selenium, and then view the analytics in the F5 Distributed Cloud portal.

+## Deployment Options

+When implementing a significant change

 F5 Bot Defense